Dung24-6/Dung24-6/README.md

 _**The possession of knowledge does not kill the sense of wonder and mystery.
 There is always more mystery.**_

 Anaïs Nin

+_**All perceiving is also thinking, all reasoning is also intuition, all observation is also invention.**_

+Rudolf Arnheim